digikar99/dense-numericals/README.md

 - Recheck and improve CUDA support using [cl-cuda](https://github.com/takagi/cl-cuda)
 - Improve support for `sum` over multiple axes
 - Add more functionality from CBLAS
+- A bug on [CCL](https://github.com/Clozure/ccl/pull/369) wouldn't let adhoc-polymorphic-functions work correctly; in addition multithreading with builtin-cl-arrays as backend leads to segmentation faults; perhaps static-vectors could work.

 ### Rationale